| FTH(1) | General Commands Manual | FTH(1) |

 ( name mode -- )file-mtime

-( name -- time )time->string
+( name -- time )time->string.file-pwd

 ( -- path )file-realpath

-( name -- path )HOME
+( name -- path )HOME.
+If

-otherwise returns name with ‘~’
+returned, otherwise name with ‘~’

 file-rename